withastro/astro.build/src/pages/blog/astro-1-beta-release.md

 <p>Hello, World!</p>
 ```

-You’d be surprised how far you can get in Astro with just HTML alone!
+You’d be surprised how far you can get in Astro with HTML alone!

 As you gain more experience, you’ll learn how Astro supports dynamic templating with JSX-like expressions and component props.
 You’ll also grow more familiar with the “frontmatter” component script that we use to run server-side code alongside your template.
 In no time, you’ll be writing more powerful components like this: